RespiraWorks/Ventilator/README.md

 * fully open source (software and hardware)
 * affordable (materials cost under US$2000)
 * fully featured for extended clinical use through weaning and recovery
-* vetted and filing-ready for regulatory review in multiple regimes around the world
+* vetted and filing-ready for regulatory review around the world
-* bill of materials optimized to account for constrained (medical) supply chains
+* optimized bill of materials to account for constrained (medical) supply chains
 * designed for long-term clinical use beyond the pandemic

 Most low-cost ventilator designs that have emerged in light of the COVID-19 crisis tackle the 'bridge' problem —